-Between 1818 and the early 1830s thousands of Māori were killed in what have been called the Musket Wars.
+Between 1818 and the early 1830s, thousands of Māori were killed in a series of conflicts often called the Musket Wars.
 Many more were enslaved or became refugees.
-Although estimates vary, the deaths caused by these conflicts may have exceeded the 18,500 New Zealand lives lost in the First World War.
-At a time when the total population was perhaps only 100,000 (compared to around a million in 1914-18), the Musket Wars had a massive impact on these islands.
+Although estimates vary, more deaths may have been caused by these conflicts than the 18,000 New Zealand lives lost in the First World War.
+At a time when the total population was perhaps 100,000 (compared to more than a million in 1914-18), the Musket Wars had a massive impact on these islands.

 Unlike the New Zealand Wars of the 1860s, the Musket Wars were New Zealand-wide.
 They began because of rivalry between the northern iwi Ngāpuhi and Ngāti Whātua, but all the tribes were soon trading to obtain muskets.
 Some of the heaviest fighting took place in the South Island between Ngāti Toa and Ngāi Tahu.
 Sometimes, as in the kai huanga (eat relations) dispute on Banks Peninsula in 1826–27, the fighting was even closer to home.
 Only the threat from Te Rauparaha and Ngāti Toa attacks on the region ended this bitter internal feud.
 In 1835 Ngāti Mutunga and Ngāti Tama took the fighting offshore when they devastated pacifist Moriori during their invasion of Rēkohu, the Chatham Islands.

-These wars have been described as a prime example of fatal impact theory in practice.
-In the wake of contact with Europeans, Māori are said to have grabbed as many guns as they could and killed as many of each other as they could.
-The assumption was that the introduction of European technology alone was responsible for these wars.
+These wars have been seen as an example of the ‘fatal impact’ of contact with Europeans.
+Māori are said to have grabbed all the guns they could afford and killed as many rivals as they could.
+But was the introduction of European technology alone responsible for these wars?

-In her book Taua, Angela Ballara questions the validity of the term ‘musket wars’.
-The musket could be seen as having contributed to Māori history rather than determining it.
+In her book Taua, Angela Ballara questions the validity of the term ‘musket wars’: the musket contributed to Māori history, but did not determine it.
 These wars were about tikanga (custom) and often involved the settling of old scores.
-Ballara argues that they would have occurred regardless – the musket was merely a new tool.
-The new technology made conflict more destructive but did not cause it.
+Ballara argues that they would have occurred regardless – the musket was merely a new technology that made conflicts more destructive.

 Ballara and fellow historian James Belich point out that muskets contributed less to the bloodbaths of the early 19th century than the ‘humble spud, which created the food surpluses war parties (taua) needed to supplement captured supplies and human bodies.’
 As Gavin McLean points out, neither ‘Potato Wars’ nor ‘Taua’ stuck, so Musket Wars they became.

 Māori had always fought rival kin groups.
-Historian Gavin McLean observes that men fought for ‘land, for resources, for women and for the sheer hell of it.’
 Warfare was both ‘an integral part of the Maori political system’ and a ‘legitimate cultural response to offences or crimes of any kind’.
 Conflict increased as the population grew.
 Resources were depleted and insults demanding a response multiplied.
 Wars were fought in autumn – after food for winter had been stored – using hand-to-hand weapons such as mere and patu.
 They were often ritualised affairs that caused relatively few deaths.
 The victors gained land and booty and increased their mana (status).
 The losers sometimes had to migrate to a less desirable, unpopulated area.